syncfusion-content/windowsforms-docs/WindowsForms/SfListView/Item Sizing.md

 ![](Item Sizing_images/ItemSizing_img1.png)

 ## Customize item size of an item on-demand
-The SfListView allows customizing the size of the item on-demand by the `SfListView.QueryItemHeight` event using the item index.
+The SfListView allows customizing the height of an item on-demand by the `SfListView.QueryItemHeight` event using the item index.
 This event is raised whenever items come to view and triggered with `QueryItemHeightEventArgs`.

 The SfListView.QueryItemHeight event provides the following properties in their arguments:

 *	`ItemIndex`: Identifies a particular item in the SfListView.
 *	`ItemData`: Identifies the underlying data bound to that item.
-*	`ItemHeight`: Identifies height of the queried item.
+*	`ItemHeight`: Identifies the height of the queried item.
 *	`ItemType`: Identifies the item type of the queried item.
 *	`Handled`: Decides whether the specified height can be set to the item or not.
 The default value is false.
 When this property is not set, the decided size will not set to the item.